 Ramaroshan also is known as Pancha Pura or the five cities in Hindu cities is located in the Accham District.
 The place is believed to have dated back to Pauranic Age.

-This religious site is best known as the five historical cities which have myths related to the Goddess Parvati.
+This religious site is best known as the five historic cities which have myths related to the Goddess Parvati.
 The site comprises of 12 lakes and has been considered places for bird watching.

-Besides its religious significance, Ramaroshan is also home to the ruins of many old historical buildings, which gives the place archeological importance.
+Besides its religious significance, Ramaroshan is also home to the ruins of many old historical buildings, which gives the place archaeological importance.

 Badimallika lies about 8-10 days away from the Khaptad National Park.
 The area provides tourists with the spectacular views of the Himalayan ranges.

-The best time to visit the conservational area is during the season of spring which lasts from March to May and during autumn, from October to November.
+The best time to visit the conservational area is during spring, which lasts from March to May and during autumn, from October to November.